LiamJCates/Programming-Notes/C++/Utilities/IO/File/FileIO.md

 file.close();

 At this point we could operate with the data obtained from the file.
 But our program simply announces that the content of the file is in memory and then finishes.

-Buffers and Synchronization
-When we operate with file streams, these are associated to an internal buffer object of type streambuf.
-This buffer object may represent a memory block that acts as an intermediary between the stream and the physical file.
-For example, with an ofstream, each time the member function put (which writes a single character) is called, the character may be inserted in this intermediate buffer instead of being written directly to the physical file with which the stream is associated.

-The operating system may also define other layers of buffering for reading and writing to files.

-When the buffer is flushed, all the data contained in it is written to the physical medium (if it is an output stream).
-This process is called synchronization and takes place under any of the following circumstances:

-    When the file is closed: before closing a file, all buffers that have not yet been flushed are synchronized and all pending data is written or read to the physical medium.
-    When the buffer is full: Buffers have a certain size.
-When the buffer is full it is automatically synchronized.
-    Explicitly, with manipulators: When certain manipulators are used on streams, an explicit synchronization takes place.
-These manipulators are: flush and endl.
-    Explicitly, with member function sync(): Calling the stream's member function sync() causes an immediate synchronization.
-This function returns an int value equal to -1 if the stream has no associated buffer or in case of failure.
-Otherwise (if the stream buffer was successfully synchronized) it returns 0.